 News and Events

 Every year we hire seasonal field biologists, crew leaders and bird banders to join us in our research in the beautiful Kern River Valley and in remote Mojave desert riparian areas.
-For the 2014 summer field season we have filled all of our Yellow-billed Cuckoo and Willow Flycatcher field techinician positions.
-We currently have volunteer opportunities available to assist us on our Flammulated Owl research in the Southern Sierras surrounding the Kern River Valley.
+For the 2015 summer field season we currently have Yellow-billed Cuckoo and Southwestern Willow Flycatcher research positions available.
+We are also looking for one full-time, permanent research associate (database and GIS specialist) to join our staff.